 Photodynamic therapy – Uses medicine and a special type of light to destroy unhealthy skin cells, such as cancer cells.

 Earlobe repair – Repairs stretched, torn or split earlobes with stitches.

-Excisions – Remove skin growths.
+Excisions – Remove skin growths, lesions or skin cancer.

 Facial reconstruction – Restores your appearance after skin cancer surgery.